TechnicalPursuit/TIBET/doc/markdown/tibet-doclint.1.md

 ## SYNOPSIS

-tibet doclint [<target>] [--filter <filter>] [--context <app|lib|all>]
+tibet doclint [<target>] [--filter <filter>] [--missing] [--tap] [--context <app|lib|all>]

 ## DESCRIPTION

 Runs the TSH `:doclint` command to validate method comment content.

-The doclint command uses TIBET reflection to find all methods in your application and check their comment text for conformance to JSDoc3 and TIBET comment standards.
+The doclint command uses TIBET reflection to find all methods in your application that match an optional `<target>` and/or `--filter`.
+Matched methods then have their comment text checked for conformance to JSDoc3 and TIBET comment standards.
 This check can be a part of an overall quality pass which includes running `tibet lint` and `tibet test` on your code.

 If you provide an optional string parameter it will be used as a target ID which must resolve via TP.bySystemId.
 Only methods owned by that target will be checked.

 If you provide a --filter the method names themselves will be filtered to match only the pattern or string provided.

+If you specify `--missing` only missing comments will be reported.
+No additional checks on content will be performed.

 The context (app, lib, or all) is generally defaulted based on any target data given.
 For example, using a target of `APP.*` will cause an `app` context while using a target of `TP.*` will default to a lib context.
 To use the `all` context you must specify it explicitly.

+By default output from this command follows the 'TAP' format.
+You can turn that off using `--tap=false` or `--no-tap`.

 Note that because it uses method reflection, not file lists, to drive the checks when this command outputs file counts they represent the number of unique files containing matching methods, not a full list of project files.
 This can be disconcerting at first if you are used to listings which are built by file-driven tools.

 ## OPTIONS